ckeditor/ckeditor5/packages/ckeditor5-html-support/docs/features/general-html-support.md

 	.catch( ... );
 ```

-## Related features

-There is a closely related {@link features/source-editing source editing feature} which allows access and edition of the HTML source code of the document.
-When paired, these two plugins let the user gain powerful control over the content editing.

 ## Level of support

 The difference between specific CKEditor 5 features such as {@link features/basic-styles basic styles} or {@link features/headings headings} and the HTML features enabled by GHS is that a plugin that supports a specific HTML feature provides a complete user experience for that feature, whereas GHS ensures only that such a content is accepted by the editor.